FAQ On Home Care

 5. Confusion in performing the regular task.

-6. Unable to drive to their doctor appointment
+6. Unable to drive to their doctor’s appointment

 7. Having a hard time remembering if they have eaten.

-8. Forgetting to take a bath and keeping themselves groomed.
+8. Forgetting to take a bath and keep themselves groomed.

 9. Forgetting to take medication.